ng-Classic/ng-classic/aio/content/guide/deployment.md

 Bundlers don't know about the router configuration and can't create separate bundles for lazy-loaded modules.
 You would have to create these bundles manually.

-The CLI runs the [Angular Ahead-of-Time Webpack Plugin](https://github.com/angular/angular-cli/tree/main/packages/ngtools/webpack) which automatically recognizes lazy-loaded `NgModules` and creates separate bundles for them.
+The CLI runs the [Angular ClassicAhead-of-Time Webpack Plugin](https://github.com/angular/angular-cli/tree/main/packages/ngtools/webpack) which automatically recognizes lazy-loaded `NgModules` and creates separate bundles for them.

 </div>